flutter/packages/packages/google_adsense/README.md

 - Add AD_TEST parameter with value `true`
 - Make sure AD_FORMAT is `auto` (default setting)
 - Make sure FULL_WIDTH_RESPONSIVE is `true` (default setting)
-- Try resizing the window or making sure that adUnitWidget width is less than ~1300px
+- Try resizing the window or making sure that ad unit Widget width is less than ~1300px